numbat70/inclusion2021/_docs/accessibility/advice-specific.md

 > Things to consider for colour-blind users include:
 > - Making sure all text, buttons and other elements use strong colour contrast
 > - Avoiding relying on colour alone to convey meaning

+More on this: <a href="https://venngage.com/blog/color-blind-friendly-palette" target="_blank">How to Use Color Blind Friendly Palettes to Make Your Charts Accessible</a>

 <a href="#" class="button">Back to top</a>